schabiyo/mongodb-atlas-service-broker/README.md

 # A Cloud Foundry Service broker for MongoDB Atlas
-Base application to demonstrate MongoDB Atlas Service Broker
+This is a base application to demonstrate a Service Broker implementation for MongoDB Atlas

 ## Introduction